-- 3.4.1 When making land use decisions, each municipality will: - utilize and incorporate measures which minimize possible impacts on the Bow River and any other important water resource; - b) determine appropriate land use patterns in the vicinity of significant water resources and other water features; - c) establish appropriate setbacks to maintain water quality, flood water conveyance and storage, bank stability and habitat. - 3.4.2 Lands that have been identified that may contain an environmentally significant site may be required to conduct an environmental impact assessment (EIA) and the proponent should contact Alberta Environment and Parks. - 3.4.3 Lands that have been identified that may contain a historic resource may be required to conduct a historical resource impact assessment (HRIA) and the proponent should consult the Historical Resources Act and Alberta Culture and Tourism. - 3.4.4 Both municipalities should consider the provincial Wetland Policy when making land use decisions with the goal of sustaining environment and economic benefits.
+- 3.4.1 When making land use decisions, each municipality will: - a) utilize and incorporate measures which minimize possible impacts on Chin Lakes Reservoir and any other important water features; - b) determine appropriate land use patterns in the vicinity of significant water resources and other water features; - c) establish appropriate setbacks to maintain water quality, flood water conveyance and storage, bank stability and habitat. - 3.4.2 For any development on lands that have been identified within a possible environmentally significant area (ESA) or where the municipality within which the development is proposed is of the opinion that the land may be within an ESA, the developer may be required to conduct an environmental impact assessment (EIA) and is responsible for contacting Alberta Environment and Parks. - 3.4.3 For any development on lands that may contain a historic resource value (HRV), the developer may be required to conduct a historical resource impact assessment (HRIA) and is responsible for consulting the Historical Resources Act and contacting Alberta Culture and Tourism. - 3.4.4 Each municipality is responsible for referring development applications and other land use activities within their respective jurisdictions to the appropriate provincial department to determine when an EIA or HRIA may be required. - 3.4.5 Both municipalities should consider the provincial Wetland Policy when making land use decisions with the goal of sustaining environment and economic benefits.
+The developer, not the municipality, is responsible for ensuring compliance with the provincial policy and any associated regulations. - 3.4.6 Each municipality encourages applicants of subdivision and development proposals to consult with the respective municipality, irrigation district, and provincial departments, as applicable, regarding water supply, drainage, setbacks from sensitive lands, and other planning matters relevant to the natural environment in advance of submitting a proposal.